lsy010923/WetBird/README.md

 Evaluate your trained model weights (.pt file) on the validation set.

-# Evaluate the model on the validation set
+# Evaluate the model on the test set
 python val.py --weights path/to/your/best.pt --config your_config.yaml